Intensive and Critical Care

 Blood, Plasma or Platelet Concentrate Transfusions

-Just as in human hospitals, some patients require transfusions to treat a life threatening disease or injury.
+Just as in human hospitals, some pet patients require transfusions to treat a life-threatening disease or injury.
 We have a fully stocked blood bank for both dogs and cats, as well as a group of healthy donors owned by staff members who can bring their pets in at any hour to donate blood that could save a life.
-Trauma, heat stroke, anemia, tumors, and rat bait poisoning are some of the conditions where blood product transfusions are needed.
+Trauma, heat stroke, anemia, tumors and rat bait poisoning are some of the conditions where blood product transfusions are needed.

 If your pet has surgery that requires hospitalization we are here throughout the night to monitor your pet’s condition and to make sure they are comfortable.
-Also, our doctors are trained to perform many emergency procedures that could save your pet’s life.
+Also, our veterinarians are trained to perform many emergency procedures that could save your pet’s life.
 Emergency surgical procedures include C-sections, intestinal foreign body removal, exploratory surgery, splenectomies, gastric torsions, chest tube placement, bladder stone removal, jaw fracture repair and others.
-Post surgical patient care is just as important as a successful surgery, and we realize that.
-After surgery, we provide pain management, IV fluid support antibiotics, nutrition, clean bedding, and perhaps most important of all, a nurse or doctor to talk to and reassure your pet that all will be OK.
+Post-surgical patient care is just as important as a successful surgery, and we realize that.
+After surgery, we provide pain management, IV fluid support antibiotics, nutrition, clean bedding and perhaps most important of all, a nurse or veterinarian to talk to and reassure your pet that all will be OK.
 We know the importance of a simple pat on the head to let a patient know we care.